ReDI-School/js-berlin-2019-fall/quizzes/quiz6.md

 document.createElement("input");
 ```

-The real fun begins, when you start modifying the element you created, but for that you need to save the output of `createElement` like this:
+The real fun begins when you start modifying the element you created, but for that you need to assign the output of `createElement` to a variable like this:

 ```js
 let divElement = document.createElement("div");